Money’s tight, right? And those too-high bills can feel like a punch to the gut.

 But your expenses and cash outflows may be higher than they need to be.
 In fact, you may be able to trim them by hundreds of dollars just by speaking up.

-Read these tips for help negotiating some of your most important bills.
+Read the following tips for help negotiating some of your most important bills.

 Cellphones are a lifeline, but plans can be expensive, especially with unlimited data and several lines on an account.

-- Look into using a service such as Trim or Billcutterz that negotiates for a better deal on internet, phone, cable and other monthly bills — lowering them for the customer in return for a cut of the savings.
+You can also look into using a service such as BillCutterz that negotiates for a better deal on internet, phone, cable and other monthly bills — lowering them for the customer in return for a cut of the savings.

 3. Credit cards